Planning for CloudBees CI on modern cloud platforms

 Kubernetes in production

 Running Kubernetes in production at a large scale goes beyond CloudBees CI and your team needs to account for considerations, such as cluster monitoring, governance, logging, security and resiliency.
 We recommend that you follow the recommendations of your Kubernetes provider.
-Refer to the following article about this topic from public cloud providers:
+For more information from public cloud providers, refer to Cluster operator and developer best practices to build and manage applications on Azure Kubernetes Service (AKS).

 Planning recommendations